 - 1 (tie).
 XPhase ($879, reviewed here).
 If you want a camera with the best quality, this is it.
 It’s the only one that has the detail of a DSLR.
 But it may have some stitching errors indoors, which can take time and effort to fix.
 Please note that some users have been able to fix their stitching issues with calibration.
 A few, like myself, have gotten better stitching after calibration, but there are some stitching errors that remain.

-- 3 (tie).
-Mi Sphere ($199, reviewed here).
-If you want detail, but don’t want to deal with stitching errors, or can’t afford XPhase, get Mi Sphere.
+- Mi Sphere ($199, reviewed here).
+If you want Z1-like detail, but don’t want to deal with stitching errors, or can’t afford XPhase, get Mi Sphere.

-- 5. Qoocam 8K ($599, reviewed here).
+- Qoocam 8K ($599, reviewed here).
 If you want a camera that has good photos but also excellent video, this is a good option.
+UPDATE: For a fast workflow with minimal editing, Qoocam 8K’s SuperHDR now has the easiest workflow for achieving a dynamic range of 10.0.